geomstats/geomstats/docs/contributing.rst

 5. **Make sure that your PR follows Python international style guidelines**, `PEP8 <https://www.python.org/dev/peps/pep-0008>`_, which you should read.
-   The software `flake8` automatically looks for style violations when you submit your PR.
-We recommend installing flake8 with its plugins on your machine
+   The `flake8` package automatically checks for style violations when you submit your PR.
+We recommend installing flake8 with its plugins on your machine by running

-   `pip3 install flake8 flake8-docstrings flake8-import-order`
+   `pip3 install -r dev-requirements.txt`

    Then you can run

    `flake8 geomstats tests examples`

+   To prevent adding commits which fail to adhere to the PEP8 guidelines, we include a `pre-commit <https://pre-commit.com/>` config, which immediately invokes flake8 on all files staged for commit when running `git commit`.
+To enable the hook, simply run `pre-commit install` after installing `pre-commit` either manually via `pip` or as part of `dev-requirements.txt`.

-   Please avoid reformatting parts of the file that your pull request doesn't change, as it distracts from code review.
+   Please avoid reformatting parts of the file that your pull request doesn't change, as it distracts during code reviews.

 6. **Make sure that your PR follows geomstats coding style and API**, see our `coding-guidelines`_ below.
 Ensuring style consistency throughout